getjared/rude/readme.md

 -----------------------------

-hey, you. yeah, you. welcome to rudewm. it's a window manager. it manages windows. shocking, right?
+hey, you. yeah, you. welcome to rudewm. it's a 1 file window manager. it manages windows. shocking, right?

 what it does:
 -------------